Obstetrics & Gynecology

 - Special programs, including pregnancy and addiction medicine, women with disabilities, refugee women’s health, Haitian and Latina women’s health clinics, and international opportunities.

 Our contributions to the academic programs of the Boston University Medical Campus include the required clerkship in obstetrics and gynecology, sub-internships in maternal-fetal medicine and gynecology, electives in family planning, substance abuse in pregnancy and ambulatory gynecology, and research activities that include collaborations with colleagues in medicine, pediatrics, and public health.
-We have teaching affiliations with the Metrowest Medical Center in Framingham, MA; Mount Auburn Hospital in Cambridge, MA; the Lahey Clinic in Burlington, MA; Beverly Hospital in Beverly, MA; and Beth Israel Deaconess Hospital-Plymouth in Plymouth, MA; and St. Elizabeth’s Medical Center in Brighton, MA; Steward Norwood Hospital in Norwood, MA; Lowell Community Health Center in Lowell, MA; and Kaiser Permanente Medical Center in San Jose, CA. An OB/GYN elective in the U.S. Virgin Islands was added in 2013.
+We have teaching affiliations with the MetroWest Medical Center in Framingham, MA; Mount Auburn Hospital in Cambridge, MA; the Lahey Clinic in Burlington, MA; Beverly Hospital in Beverly, MA; and Beth Israel Deaconess Hospital-Plymouth in Plymouth, MA; and St. Elizabeth’s Medical Center in Brighton, MA; Steward Norwood Hospital in Norwood, MA; Lowell Community Health Center in Lowell, MA; and Kaiser Permanente Medical Center in San Jose, CA. An OB/GYN elective in the U.S. Virgin Islands was added in 2013.

 The OB/GYN clerkship is typically taken by BUSM3 students.
 Its four core objectives are: